-Direct or consultative services from a licensed dentist with a certification in orthodontics by the American Board of Orthodontics.
+Direct or consultative services from a licensed dentist with a certification in

 Orthotics/Orthotic Devices/Orthoses

 Rigid or semi-rigid devices that are used for the purpose of supporting a weak or deformed body part or restricting or eliminating motion in a diseased or injured part of the body.
 They must provide support and counterforce (i.e., a force in a defined direction of a magnitude at least as great as a rigid or semi-rigid support) on the limb or body part that it is being used to brace.
 An orthotic can be either prefabricated or custom-fabricated.